paultongyoo/churn-model-evaluation-platform/README.md

         1.  `AWS_ACCESS_KEY_ID`
         1.  `AWS_SECRET_ACCESS_KEY`
         1.  `AWS_REGION`
-    1. Nagivate to GitHub Project Actions tab, select the workflow `Build and Deploy Prefect Flow to ECR`, and click the green "Run workflow" button to deploy the Prefect flow
+    1. Navigate to GitHub Project Actions tab, select the workflow `Build and Deploy Prefect Flow to ECR`, and click the green "Run workflow" button to deploy the Prefect flow
     	1. Confirm it was deployed sucessfully by visiting the "Deployments" section of the Prefect UI
 2. Confirm your email subscription to the pipeline SNS topic
   3. Navigate to the inbox of the email address you configured and look for an email subject titled `AWS Notification - Subscription Confirmation`.